 The objective of Capacity Management is to ensure that IT resources are available at the right time, at the best cost and in sufficient quantity to provide the quality of service required by users.

 ITIL (Information Technology Infrastructure Library) divides capacity management into three sub-processes:

 - Capacity Management Business (BCM).

-The Resource Capacity Management is to monitor the evolution of the resource utilization rate (processor load, disk space occupation rate, RAM occupancy rate, input and output levels, etc.) in order to anticipate infrastructure adjustments before facing service level degradations or costly overcapacities.
-The Service Capacity Management measures the performance level of the service (typically response time).
+The Resource Capacity Management consists in monitoring the evolution of the resources utilization rate (processor load, disk space occupancy rate, RAM occupancy rate, input and output level, etc.) in order to anticipate infrastructure adjustments before being confronted with service level degradations or costly overcapacities.
+The Service Capacity Management measures the level of performance of the service (typically the response time).
 The Business Capacity Management focuses on future user needs and the ability to meet them.

 ServiceNav for Resource Capacity Management (RCM)